Date: 23 May 2014. How to Access Galley

 My concept at present is a locker

 on wheels so I can roll it out to the center of the galley.
-I'll tie
+I will tie

 it to the bulkhead under the dinette unless I need to open it.
-That's the current plan.
+That

 Also on the starboard side, aft